tiffanyqi/table-for-two/README.md

 - [x] Show your previous matches
 - [x] Send a google calendar invite
 - [x] Change everything to proper timezone
+- [ ] Option to turn off matching if you want to stop or you're OOO
 - [ ] Run the actual cron job
 - [x] Test

-Notifications
-- [ ] Set notification based on frequency and current matchings

 Mixpanel
 - Goal: acquisition